I Am the Secret in Your Heart: Development

 I Am the Secret in Your Heart was adapted from a romance web novel of the same name written by Macchiato and published on the Taiwanese forum Popo.
 The story is semi-autobiographical and was penned by Macchiato in 2012 after she discovered her boyfriend had cheated on her.
-The novel garnered over 4 million views, received positive feedback, and was published in print in 2014.
 Development for an adaptation began in the same year, and the screenplay took ten years to complete.
 The project was greenlit by the National Development Fund of the Taiwan Creative Content Agency in March 2023.
 Director Lai Meng-chieh joined the project after winning a Golden Bell Award for Mad Doctor (2022), and Moon Lee, Tsao Yu-ning, and Shou Lo were announced as the lead actors in August 2023.
 Before filming began, Tsao took acting, piano, and foreign language classes to prepare for his role.
 A spin-off short story titled Ten Years was released alongside the tenth-anniversary reprint edition of the novel in 2024, with some of its content also incorporated into the film.
-The film was showcased by mm2 Entertainment at the project market of the 2024 Cannes Film Festival in May 2024.
+The film was presented by mm2 Entertainment at the project market of the 2024 Cannes Film Festival in May 2024.
 An official trailer and promotional poster were released on 1 June 2024.